 Yes, it is good to aim for the sky.
-However, hoping to reach the sky in a few months in not exactly attainable.
-Determining whether your goals are attainable involves setting a pace that helps you achieve is realistically possible.
+However, hoping to reach the sky in a few months is not exactly attainable.
+Determining whether your goals are achievable involves setting a pace that helps you achieve what is realistically possible.

 Are your goals relevant?

-Before you started out, you must have decided on business objectives, values, message and sales goals.
+Before you start, you must decide on business objectives, values, messages, and sales goals.
 What kind of impact does your business wish to make in the industry?
 How does it add value to people’s lives?

 Your social media marketing goals must be relevant to your business objectives.
 Let’s take an example.
-My product is a social media marketing tool with a target audience that comprises of bloggers, social media teams, agencies, and enterprises.
-My business objective is to enable users to be able to manage all social media processes from one dashboard, thus automating everything at a reasonable cost.
-Note: The tool can be used for these platforms - Facebook, LinkedIn, Instagram, and Twitter.
+My product is a social media marketing tool with a target audience that comprises bloggers, social media teams, agencies, and enterprises.
+My business objective is to enable users to manage all social media processes from one dashboard, thus automating everything at a reasonable cost.

-I say my marketing goal is increasing YouTube subscribers to 100,000.
+I say my marketing goal is to increase YouTube subscribers to 100,000.
 What difference does it make?
 Will it help my sales?
 Does it align with my product capabilities?

 No. That’s because my product doesn’t provide services for managing YouTube channels or accounts.
 Even if I do get 100,000 subscribers, they won’t be interested in signing up for the tool.